MobilePayDev/MobilePay-TransactionReporting-API/docs/types.md

 JSON type | Description | Examples
 ----------- | --------- | -------
 string | Bank transfer reference number.
-For transfers made in Finland corresponds to 20 digit Finland bank transfer reference.
-Format can vary according to country's banking infrastructure regulations.
-The reference is considered unique for a duration of 1 year. | "77060913004200000128"
+Transfer Reference is a reference that is assigned to each transfer and is visible in bank account statement when transfer is completed and received by your bank.
+You can find information about the transfer reference [here](https://developer.mobilepay.dk/node/2551).
+The reference is considered unique for a duration of 1 year. | "03000000000011602193"

 ## Transaction type